-Jesse I. Treu, Ph.D. has been a partner at Domain Associates, a venture capital firm, since its inception in 1985.
+Jesse I. Treu, Ph.D. was a founding partner and has been a partner at Domain Associates, a venture capital firm, since its inception in 1985.
+He became partner emeritus in 2018.
 Dr. Treu has served as a member of the board of directors of 38 early-stage healthcare companies, of which 23 became public companies.
-Dr. Treu has served as a member of the board of directors of Aldeyra Therapeutics, Inc., since June 2013 and Tandem Diabetes Care, Inc., since June 2008, and a number of privately-held life sciences and biopharmaceutical companies.
+Dr. Treu has served as a member of the board of directors of Aldeyra Therapeutics, Inc., since June 2013 and a number of privately-held life sciences and biopharmaceutical companies.
 Prior to the formation of Domain Associates, Dr. Treu was vice president of the predecessor organization to The Wilkerson Group, a pharmaceutical and medical products consulting company, and its venture capital arm, CW Ventures LLC.
 While at CW Ventures, Dr. Treu served as president and CEO of Microsonics Inc., a cardiac image processing company.
-Previous to that, Dr. Treu held executive positions at Technicon Instruments, a diagnostic equipment design and manufacturing company which is now part of Siemens Medical Solutions Diagnostics, and General Electric Company, an infrastructure and financial services company.
+Prior to that, Dr. Treu held executive positions at Technicon Instruments, a diagnostic equipment design and manufacturing company which is now part of Siemens Medical Solutions Diagnostics, and General Electric Company, an infrastructure and financial services company.
 Dr. Treu holds a B.S. in Physics from Rensselaer Polytechnic Institute and an M.A. and a Ph.D. in Physics from Princeton University.

-The Board of Directors Recommends a Vote "FOR" Election as Director for Each of the Class II Nominees Set Forth Above.
+The Board of Directors Recommends a Vote "FOR" Election as Director for Each of the Class III Nominees Set Forth Above.